KCWQ-LD: History

-Originally, the station was a WB affiliate as part of the cable-only WB 100+ operation until September 18, 2006.
-As such, it used the "KCWB" call sign in a fictional manner.
+Originally, the station was a WB affiliate as part of the cable-only WB 100+ operation from September 21, 1998, to September 17, 2006.
+As such, it used the "KCWB" call sign in a fictional manner, as cable channels are not licensed by the Federal Communications Commission (FCC).

 Carriage issues

 Between The CW's launch on September 18, 2006, and April 21, 2007, KCWQ (and the network) was not available to Time Warner Cable systems in the Coachella Valley due to a carriage dispute.
 As the station was launched over-the-air, the News-Press & Gazette Company explained that they had requested the station be assigned KCWB's cable designation (channel 5) and came to several agreements to that effect with the local Time Warner Cable office.
 They were then all successively vetoed by the cable company's head office in Stamford, Connecticut.

 The CW was half owned by the cable system's then-parent company, Time Warner.
 (Time Warner Cable was later spun off from Time Warner in 2009).
-Thus, by blocking cable carriage for the network in this market, the company was ostensibly hurting itself.
 Without an agreement in place, News-Press & Gazette was suggesting cable subscribers wishing to watch The CW use an over-the-air antenna and tune to VHF channel 2.
 The company also pointed out that the channel is available on Dish Network.
 Instead of KCWQ and The CW, Time Warner Cable substituted Classic Arts Showcase on channel 5.
 In the early days of the dispute, Time Warner also ran a ticker that explained the problem:

 The CW Network is not available at this time.
 Despite continued talks, we have not been able to reach an agreement for carriage of this network.
 We will continue to negotiate and remain hopeful that an agreement will be reached soon.

-In April 2007, News-Press & Gazette and Time Warner reached an agreement that would finally add KCWQ to the cable line-up on channel 5 effective at 12:01 a.m. on April 21.
+In April 2007, News-Press & Gazette and Time Warner Cable reached an agreement that would finally add KCWQ to the cable lineup on channel 5 effective at 12:01 a.m. on April 21.